vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ### Changing an order

-Change order is a feature that allows your store to modify the items or prices of an order.
-This allows you to handle eventual changes motivated by customer mistakes or product unavailability, for example.
-To know more, see the links below.
+Changing orders is a feature that allows your store to change the items or prices of an order.
+For example, this allows you to handle eventual changes due to customer mistakes or product unavailability.
+To learn more, see the links below.

 - [Change order](https://developers.vtex.com/docs/guides/change-order)
 - [Register change on order](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/changes)